percona/pbm-docs/source/schedule-backup.rst

 Schedule backups
 ==============================

-In |PBM| version 1.4.1 and earlier, we recommend using ``crond`` or similar services to schedule backup snapshots.
+We recommend using ``crond`` or similar services to schedule backup snapshots.

 .. important::